 This is a guide of things to do in Orzola.
 If you know what to do in Orzola and have some suggestions, please drop them in the comments.

-Otherwise, this is just a quick Orzola travel guide with a few things to keep you occupied and some tasty places to dine at.
+Otherwise, this is just a quick Orzola travel guide with a few things to keep you occupied and some tasty places to dine at in one of the best white villages in Spain!

 Do You Need Travel Insurance for the Canary Islands?